PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 ### UX Rule
 - Shows proper message when no tempates available.
 - Column name
-  - Name : If template name is too long, it apper in the next line.
+  - Name : If it is too long, it appears in the multi line.
 (Never show elipsis)
   - Accountable
   - Consulted: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
   - Informed: Same as Consulted.
   - Created On: Shows creation date of template.
+  - Description: If it is too long, it appears in the multi line.
 - Sorting order: Templates are sorted in descending order of `Created On`.
 - On click, opens a view dialog of the template.
 - On hover, show hover effect and vertmore action menu at right side.